IBM/model-evaluation-workbench/README.md

 - IBM Cloud account: You must have IBM Cloud account to work with this code pattern.
 If you do not have an IBM Cloud account, you can create a one month free trail account [here](https://console.bluemix.net/).

 ## 2. Create the Cognitive models

-For this pattern to demonstrate, we would be creating & using Natural Language Classifier(NLC) models.
+For this pattern to demonstrate, we would be creating and using Natural Language Classifier(NLC) models.
 This code pattern requires at least two NLC models to compare and evaluate.
 So, we will create two classifier models in one NLC service instance.

 ### 2.1 Create NLC service instances:

 - Follow the instructions from the given [link](https://console.bluemix.net/docs/services/natural-language-classifier/getting-started.html#natural-language-classifier) to create and train the NLC models.
 - While you are training the first model, Use `NLC_TrainngDataset1.csv` file from `../src/main/data/NLC_TrainngDataset1.csv`.
 - While you are training the second model, Use `NLC_TrainngDataset2.csv` file from `../src/main/data/NLC_TrainngDataset2.csv`.
-- Copy API Key, Url and classifier_id/model_id and save it in a text file.
+- Copy API Key, Url and classifier_id for each of the classifiers and save it in a text file.
 These credentials are required in later steps.

 Now, we have created and trained two models in one NLC service instance.